saucelabs/sauce-connect-docker/README.md

   2022-08-02 02:59:11.464 [8] [CLI] [info] Sauce Connect is up, you may start your tests.
   ```

+- Pod restart

+The `terminationGracePeriodSeconds` is set to 600 seconds to allow sufficient time for jobs using the Sauce Connect Proxy to finish.

 ## Quick reference

 - __Maintained by__: the [Open Source Program Office](https://opensource.saucelabs.com/) at Sauce Labs